How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Personally I’m not the biggest advocate for exclusive high rep, time under tension focused training.
 Unless you’re dealing with some sort of injury of course, however..

-A good pump-inducing muscle-taxing burnout set before changing muscle groups can give you more walking around size.
-I’m a big fan of taking my muscles past failure with a solid finisher set, after my final workout set for a particular group.
+A good pump-inducing muscle-taxing burnout set before changing muscle groups can give you more walk-around size.
+I’m a big fan of taking my muscles past failure with a solid finisher set, after my final working set for a particular group.

 Time under tension is how long your muscles are under load.
 These long sets cut off circulation to working muscles.